-On top of all that, SmileDirectClub, byte, and AlignerCo all have nighttime-only options that allow you to wear your aligner for just 10 hours per day.
+On top of all that, SmileDirectClub, Byte, and AlignerCo all have nighttime-only options that allow you to wear your aligner for just 10 hours per night.
 Other home aligner brands and Invisalign require 22+ hours of daily wear.

-The fastest in-office orthodontic treatments will still take about a year, even for relatively moderate cases.
-So, if you have an important event coming up later this year, in-office aligners might not be suitable for your timeline.
+The shortest in-office orthodontic treatments will still last about a year, even for relatively mild cases.
+So, if you have an important event coming up later this year, in-office aligners might not fit into your timeline.

-Home aligners require an average treatment time of just 6 months, and one company currently boasts a 3-month timeline (more on that later).
+Home aligners require an average treatment time of just 6 months, though one company currently boasts a 3-month timeline (more on that later).
 Although they’re best-suited for mild-to-moderate cases of misalignment, most people are good candidates for home aligner treatment.
-So, more extensive in-office treatments are often unnecessary.

-Online aligner companies have faster treatment times because they typically treat milder cases that require fewer aligners.
+At-home aligner services offer shorter treatment times because they typically treat milder cases that require fewer aligners.
 But the way they cut their aligners helps too.
-In-office brands, like Invisalign and ClearCorrect, “scallop” their aligners to fit the patient’s gumline.
-In contrast, home aligners are typically cut straight across.
-This straight cut allows the aligners to apply 4x the amount of force to the teeth, making them move more quickly.
+In-office brands like Invisalign “scallop” their aligners to match the gumline.
+In contrast, many home aligner brands cut their aligners straight across the top.
+This straight cut allows the aligners to apply additional pressure to the teeth, encouraging them to move more quickly.

-Although SmileDirectClub and Invisalign both offer clear aligners, there are some significant differences between the two treatments.
-Home aligners don’t include any office visits, so they’re limited in the conditions they can treat.
+Although at-home aligner brands like SmileDirectClub and in-office brands like Invisalign both offer clear aligners, there are some significant differences between the two treatment styles.
+As we’ve discussed, home aligners don’t require in-office visits, so they’re limited in the conditions they can treat.
 Invisalign can treat more complex misalignments because dentists have the option of incorporating supplemental appliances to enhance treatment.

-Specifically, Invisalign uses Smartforce attachments, which are placed on specific teeth to make more complex and detailed movements.
+Specifically, Invisalign uses Smartforce® attachments, which are placed on specific teeth to make more complex and detailed movements.
 The attachments are small, tooth-colored squares that typically blend in, but can sometimes make your aligners more visible.
-They can only be placed by a dentist, so SmileDirectClub and other home aligner brands don’t offer them.
-As we previously discussed, home aligner companies cut their aligners straight across so they can offer a more competitive treatment time: about 6 months.
+They can only be placed by a dentist, so at-home aligner brands don’t offer them.

 Is At-Home Treatment Safe?

 Your treatment will be monitored remotely by a dental professional for the entire process.
-Plus, you can contact the company’s customer service team if you have any questions or concerns.
+Some brands have virtual check-ins and others have you send photos of your teeth to your case provider so they can monitor progress.
+Keep in mind, you can always contact the company’s customer support team if you have any questions or concerns.

-Still, you should keep in mind that you won’t have the option to schedule in-person appointments for one-on-one dentist interaction, and customer service waiting times vary depending on the brand you choose.
+Still, it’s important to remember that with the exception of Candid, you won’t get any face-to-face interaction with your dentist and customer support waiting times vary depending on the brand you choose.
 So, it could take a few days before you get a response to your question or concern.
 In-office aligners have an obvious advantage here since you can schedule an appointment with your dentist at any time.
 At the very least, you can contact their office and speak with someone you’ve met personally.

 Aligner quality is also an important factor to consider to ensure your treatment will be safe.
-As we previously mentioned, all of the aligner brands that we promote are made from transparent, BPA-free plastic.
+As we previously mentioned, all of the aligner brands that we promote are made from transparent, medical-grade BPA-free plastic.
 So, they’re all safe to wear.
-However, if you’d prefer to wear aligners that are manufactured by a well-known company, we recommend Candid.
-Their aligners are made by ClearCorrect, Invisalign’s top competitor.

-How Do I Know If Online Aligners Will Work For Me?
+How Do I Know If At-Home Aligners Will Work For Me?

 Every home aligner company has a similar process to determine your candidacy for treatment.
 In most cases, you’ll need to visit the company’s website to order an impression kit.
 They’ll mail you the kit, including important instructions to take accurate impressions of your teeth.
 Some companies even have step-by-step videos or video call options to make the process easier.
 Once you take your impressions, you’ll send them back to the company to review.
 Then, a dentist will evaluate your case and determine whether you’re a good fit treatment.